NOWnews/nownews.com.wordpress/wp-content/plugins/quick-featured-images/README.txt

 * Updated screenshot

 = 11.2 =
-* Fixed in 'Set, replace, remove': invalid thumbnail IDs will be ignored
+* Fixed in 'Bulk Edit': invalid thumbnail IDs will be ignored
-* Fixed in 'Set, replace, remove': Added missing 'break' in switch()
+* Fixed in 'Bulk Edit': Added missing 'break' in switch()
-* Fixed in 'Set, replace, remove': Post Type Filter founded always posts and pages
+* Fixed in 'Bulk Edit': Post Type Filter founded always posts and pages
 * Fixed broken bulk assign link at each image in the media library
-* Premium version: Added option in 'Set, replace, remove': Take the first post image from current site domain
+* Premium version: Added option in 'Bulk Edit': Take the first post image from current site domain
 * Updated *.pot file and german translation

 = 11.1 =